stanford-policylab/opp/README.md

 Each of these analyses requires different subsets of the clean data and loads them using the `load` function defined in `eligibility.R`.
 The eligibility script contains all the filters for the data for each of the analyses.
-To run these, you will need access to all of the clean data, which can be obtained using `opp_download_all_clean_data()`; however, this will require up to 20Gb of space, so we recommend that you run `opp_set_download_directory(<dir>)` first and make sure that the directory you select on your harddrive has sufficient space.
-By default, the load functions perform all the filters and create the filtered dataset fresh, but it automatically saves the result to the `opp/cache` directory.
+By default, the `load` functions perform all the filters and create the filtered dataset fresh, but it automatically saves the result to the `opp/cache` directory.
 If you run load again, you can run `load(<analysis_name>, use_cache = T)` to speed up load time, as it will use the post-filtered dataset from the previous run.

 ## Reprocessing Data
 Each location has it's own processing script, and these are located in